2020-on BMW F900R review: BMW’s sporty naked middleweight gets racy and sharpens up for 2025

 4 out of 5 (4/5)

-The F900R’s sister bike, BMW’s brilliant F900XR adventure sport, shines so brightly that it was always likely that the less mainstream, more niche and likely less popular R roadster would struggle to compete – and that’s certainly the case when it comes to ride quality and handling.
+The 2020 F900R’s sister bike, BMW’s brilliant F900XR adventure sport, shone so brightly that it was always likely that the less mainstream, more niche and likely less popular R roadster would struggle to compete – and that’s certainly the case when it comes to the ride quality and handling of the 2020-2024 version.

 Although the R’s by no means bad, where the XR feels like a wonderfully well-developed and together bike, the R, which was created when BMW then reshaped the XR into a ‘dynamic roadster’, certainly feels like the lesser bike.
 The transformation hasn’t worked as effectively as BMW probably would have liked, despite changes to the R’s geometry, suspension and riding position.